siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-manual-backlinks-for-seo-a-step-by-step-guide.md

 ---
 Backlinks have always been a cornerstone of search engine optimization (SEO).
 They serve as "votes of confidence" from one website to another, signaling to search engines like Google that your content is trustworthy and valuable.
 However, not all backlinks are created equal.
 Some backlinks are acquired naturally through high-quality content, while others are obtained through proactive efforts such as manual link-building.

-In this blog post, we’ll dive into **manual backlinks**—what they are, how they differ from other types of backlinks, and how you can effectively build them to enhance your SEO performance.
+In this article, we’ll dive into **manual backlinks**—what they are, how they differ from other types of backlinks, and how you can effectively build them to enhance your SEO performance.
 With a detailed step-by-step guide, you'll learn how manual link-building can improve your search rankings and drive more traffic to your website.

 What Are Manual Backlinks?